Rundiz/image/README.md

 $Image = new \Rundiz\Image\Drivers\Gd('/path/to/source-image.jpg');
 $Image->resize(900, 600);
 $Image->save('/path/to/new-file-name-900x600.jpg');
-// use method clear() to clear all processed data and start new image process with the same image source.
+// Use method clear() to clear all processed data
+// and start new image process with the same image source.
 $Image->clear();
 $Image->resize(300, 100);
 $Image->save('/path/to/new-file-name-300x100.jpg');